adar78/Excel-VBA-Productivity-Libraries/Readme.md

 ##Introduction

-Excel VBA PL is a repo containing VBA files for Excel, aiming at enhancing your productivity while developing your Excel files by filling some gaps of Excel.
+Excel VBA PL FORK is a repo containing VBA files for Excel, aiming at enhancing your productivity while developing your Excel files by filling some gaps of Excel.

 It proposes:
 * A class to interact with Word